-The First Peoples’ Cultural Foundation is established to support the vitality of Indigenous languages, arts and cultural heritage in B.C.
+The First Peoples’ Cultural Foundation is established to support Indigenous languages, arts and cultural heritage in B.C.

 Generating long-term support